SmithWillSuffice/ohanga-pai/content/blog/6_cashless.md

 credit assessor can make the bigger mortgage loans.

 Customers cannot discipline banks either, since 99% of customers have no clue whether their bank is close to insolvency or is a deposit risk.
-Governments can just 100 insure all deposits in their currency unit.
+Governments can just 100% insure all deposits in their currency unit.
 The proper discipline on baking is rather on the assets side, not the liabilities.
+(I stole that from Warren Mosler, so it's got 12 cylinder overhead valve chrome plated grease nipple cred, my dudes.)
 So the credit assessments need to be disciplined by logic and mathematics, not profit motive.
-Luckily plenty of humans are pretty good at actuarial mathematics, at least good enough, and some are even mad keen about it they'll work for peanuts to balance a ledger. (those types ted to have other issues, like ax murdering in their spare time, but bank discipline is not going to suppress any of that, we have other systems to keep psychopaths in check outside work hours.
+Luckily plenty of humans are pretty good at actuarial mathematics, at least good enough, and some are even mad keen about it they'll work for peanuts to balance a ledger.
+(Those types tend to have other issues, like ax murdering in their spare time, but bank discipline is not going to suppress any of that, we have other systems to keep psychopaths in check outside work hours.
 Such as making commutes to work unnecessary.)

 ((Maybe "we the bankers" need fully digitised law books too, then we *can* hack them, then eliminate government from the money system?
 Justathought.))